an-thony350/multithread-chat-app/README.md

 ### Conclusion

 This project demonstrates a complete multithreaded UDP-based chat application with support for both public and private messaging, mute functionality, administration controls, history replay, and inactivity detection.
-The system was designed with concurrency and fault tolerance in mind, using POSIX threads, synchronisation primitives, and careful message handling.
+The system was designed with concurrency and robustness in mind, using POSIX threads, synchronisation primitives, and careful message handling.

-The use of a linked list for client storage allows the server to scale dynamically without imposing artificial limits on the number of users.
+The use of a linked list for client storage allows the server to scale dynamically.
 The separation between a listener thread, worker threads, and a monitor thread ensures responsive behaviour under concurrency and makes the program modular and maintainable.

 Overall, the project meets its design goals and demonstrates effective use of networking, multithreading, and data structures in C.